gioalt/the_MRDC_project/README.md

         % python3 main.py > output.log

 ### Licence Information
 This program suite is not covered by licence.
 It was built in partial fullfilment of the requirements for the AICore Data Engineering certification.
-I want to acknowledge the AiCore Team for their invaluable support: Thanks!
+I want to acknowledge the AiCore Team for their invaluable support.